debbie-herridge/trivia-quiz/README.md

 The quiz was created and coded on Google Chrome on a Mac.

-It has been run on Chrome, Safari and Firefox, all are displaying as intended.
+It has been played on Chrome, Safari and Firefox, all are displaying as intended.
 The site designed looks much cleaner and sleeker on the larger screens.

 ### Smaller screens / Mobile devices